markuz-brasil/wsk-react-di/README.md

 $ npm install --global gulp
 ```

-This will install Gulp, Bower and Phantomjs globally.
+This will install Gulp globally.
 Depending on your user account, you may need to gain elevated permissions using `sudo` (i.e `sudo npm install --global gulp`).
-Next, install the local dependencies Web Starter Kit requires:
+Next, install the local dependencies wsk-react-di requires:

 ```sh
 $ npm install
 ```

 That's it!
-You should now have everything needed to use the Gulp tools in Web Starter Kit.
+You should now have everything needed to use the Gulp tools in wsk-react-di.

 ### Gulp Commands